mirza-git/DFW-IAAS/Git/03-update-repo.md

 In this tutorial we will work with GitHub - GitHub is version control tool that allows multiple users to modify and update code with revision control

-In this tutorial we will create local repository, create README.md document and sync repository with GitHub
+In this tutorial we will commit changes and update changes to GitHub.

 #### 1 - Commit changes